Insuring your belongings

 It can be dangerous to go near a wasps’ nest so it is a good idea to get expert help to remove it.

 You should contact your local authority for help removing them.
-If there is a wasps’ nest attached to your shed or house then contact us to let us know and we can arrange to remove it.
+If there is a wasps’ nest attached to your house then contact us to let us know and we can arrange to remove it.

 Bees are endangered and nests should only be removed if they pose a threat to people nearby.

 If you find a nest or a swarm then you can contact the British Beekeepers’ Association who can help remove the nest without killing the bees.